Apply for funding from Horizon Europe

 In connection with the opening of the calls, the European Commission is arranging digital information meetings addressing 9 themes, each featuring a programme of exclusive discussions and hands-on sessions, dedicated to a different cluster or part of the new programme.
 The Horizon Europe info-days are aimed at potential applicants and others who are interested in learning more about the funding process within Horizon Europe.

-If you need partners for your collaborative project and find some of these Horizon Europe opportunities interesting, you can access the Horizon NCP Portal for brokerage possibilities.
+If you need partners for your collaborative project and find some of these Horizon Europe opportunities interesting, you can access the Horizon NCP Portal External link. for brokerage possibilities.
 There will be a brokerage session per info day.

 National Contact Points can answer questions